Marie Maitland: Family and literary relationships

-Mary Maitland died in June 1596.
-Soon after, Alexander Lauder married Annabella Bellenden, a sister of the lawyer, Lewis or Ludovick Bellenden of Auchnoule, and sister-in-law of the courtier Margaret Livingstone, Countess of Orkney.
+Marie Maitland died in June 1596.
+Soon after Marie's death, Alexander Lauder married Annabella Bellenden, a sister of the lawyer, Lewis or Ludovick Bellenden of Auchnoule, and sister-in-law of the courtier Margaret Livingstone, Countess of Orkney.
 Annabella would be a stepmother for their young children.

 George Lauder, a son of Alexander Lauder and Annabella Bellenden, was a soldier.
 He was a friend of William Drummond of Hawthornden and gained a considerable reputation as a poet.